 How to use a quarter square triangle ruler...
-With this essential quilting tool you can easily make split, 3-patch or hourglass quarter square triangles (a.k.a.
-QSTs) used in quilt blocks.
+This essential quilting tool lets you easily make split, 3-patch, or hourglass quarter square triangles (aka QSTs) found in many quilt blocks.

 Some QST rulers have a blunt tip (like the one in the photo above) to replace offsetting triangles when stitching.

 Other rulers have a pointed tip (photo below) which may have a blackened triangle tip or it may not.